John310-SB/team-generator/README.md

 # TeamGenerator

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.
+This project displays my ability to write typescript code and understand the angular framework.
+Users can add names and create any amount of teams.
+The program will randomly generate teams based on user team input.

 ## Development server